hiveeyes/terkin-datalogger/doc/backlog.rst

       File "/flash/lib/terkin/configuration.py", line 12, in <module>
       File "/flash/lib/terkin/util.py", line 151, in <module>
     NameError: name 'contextmanager' is not defined
-- Pull modeserver into MiniNet
+- Pull modeserver into MiniNet.
+Add reboot functionality to modeserver.
 - Implicitly connect to network on ``make recycle-ng``
 - Automatically connect to console if device is discovered
 - https://github.com/Bucknalla/balena-pycom-ota